eduardoscsouza/FaceMatch/README.md

 *Image 12.2 - Unsuccesful Verification with High Occlusion*

-This images were extracted using [this jupyter notebook](./sample_code/FinalReportDemonstration.ipynb).
+These images were extracted using [this jupyter notebook](./sample_code/FinalReportDemonstration.ipynb).
 It is a sample where our models are run using a webcam as input.
 For it to work, the environment defined in [env.yml](./env.yml) should be installed, using conda.

 All trained models are available at our [Google Drive](https://drive.google.com/drive/folders/1R3cb0nj81Y21L5N6LgH9R_AdeinWRQHC?usp=sharing) (the files were too big to add to this repository).
 All the metrics csv's are available at [experiments/results](./experiments/results).

 All the metrics obtained during training are visible through tensorboard, at [experiments/tensorboard_logs](./experiments/tensorboard_logs).
 [This jupyter notebook](./sample_code/TensorBoardDemonstration.ipynb) has the graphs already loaded.

 ## **Members Tasks**